 We are in the early stages of commercializing our ChromaID and Bio-RFID technology.
-To date, we have entered into one License Agreement with Sumitomo Precision Products Co., Ltd. and have a strategic relationship with Allied Inventors.
-More recently, we have entered into a Collaboration Agreement and License with Intellicheck Mobilisa, Inc. and BioMedx Inc. None of these relationships have generated any significant revenue.
-Failure to develop and sell products based upon our technology, grant additional licenses and obtain royalties or develop other revenue streams will have a material adverse effect on our business, financial condition and results of operations.
+To date, we have entered into a License Agreement with Sumitomo Precision Products Co., Ltd. and have a strategic relationship with Allied Inventors.
+None of these relationships have generated any significant revenue.
+Failure to develop and sell products based upon our ChromaID and Bio-RFID technology, grant additional licenses and obtain royalties or develop other revenue streams will have a material adverse effect on our business, financial condition and results of operations.

-To date, we have generated minimal revenue from sales of our ChromaID products.
+To date, we have generated minimal revenue from sales of our products.
 We believe that our commercialization success is dependent upon our ability to significantly increase the number of customers that are using our products.
-In addition, demand for our ChromaID and Bio-RFID products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
+In addition, demand for our products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
 We are currently not profitable.
-Even if we succeed in introducing the ChromaID technology and related products to our target markets, we may not be able to generate sufficient revenue to achieve or sustain profitability.
+Even if we succeed in introducing our technology and related products to our target markets, we may not be able to generate sufficient revenue to achieve or sustain profitability.